Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: RL adaptive time-stepping performance

-For a more extensive evaluation, the accuracy is evaluated for the same scenarios displayed in~\cref{sec: accuracy}.~\cref{fig: accuracy_comp} displays the relative error of the slip for the RL-based method in the top row via the color bar, and in the bottom row, its performance relative to the heuristic-based method is shown by the color bar. ~\cref{fig: accuracy_comp}~(a) shows that the RL-based method maintains a good accuracy as the average relative error is approximately 3.26 \%.
-The highest relative error in all convergent scenarios is 10.11 \%, which corresponds to a deviation of roughly 24 [mm].
-Furthermore,~\cref{fig: accuracy_comp} (b) demonstrates that even for a fault configuration not included in the training set, the RL-based method remains accurate with an average relative error of 3.15 \%.
-Notably, the relative error actually tends to decrease as the mesh discretization is refined.
+For a more extensive evaluation, the accuracy is evaluated for the same scenarios displayed in~\cref{sec: accuracy}.~\cref{fig: accuracy_comp} displays the error for the cumulative slip for the RL-based method relative to a constant time stepper in the top row via the color bar, and in the bottom row, its performance relative to the heuristic-based method is shown by the color bar.
+Note that we take the cumulative slip for the error measurement as it presents the upper bound for errors, given that it is an integral quantity, thus presenting the worst case.~\cref {fig: accuracy_comp}~(a) shows that the RL-based method maintains a good accuracy as the average relative error is approximately 9.85 \%.
+The highest relative error in all convergent scenarios is 25.17 \%, which corresponds to a deviation of roughly 50 [mm].
+Furthermore,~\cref{fig: accuracy_comp} (b) demonstrates that the RL-based method can actually improve accuracy even for a fault configuration not included in the training set, with an average relative error of 7.42 \%.
+The above error might appear high, but it is not unexpected, given that the gain in calculation time with the RL time stepper is achieved by selecting larger time steps.
+Indeed, the relative error tends to decrease as the mesh is refined, likely because the timestep is reduced, thereby reducing error accumulation.

-~\cref{fig: accuracy_comp} (c) and (d) show that relative performance of accuracy varies significantly across scenarios, ranging from one-quarter to nearly four times as accurate as the heuristic-based method.
-On average, for scenarios in~\cref{fig: accuracy_comp}~(c), the RL-based method is 1.31 times more accurate than that of the heuristic-based approach.
-For the fault configuration of 5 [km] by 5 [km], the RL-based approach is 1.11 times more accurate on average than the heuristic-based approach.
-These results demonstrate that, for convergent scenarios, the RL-based method not only offers a speed advantage but also tends to be more accurate.
-Even in scenarios where the RL-based method is less accurate than the heuristic method, it is important to emphasize that it remains reliable, as shown by~\cref{fig: accuracy_comp} (a) and (b).
+~\cref{fig: accuracy_comp} (c) and (d) show that the relative performance of accuracy varies very little across scenarios, with essentially a value of on the order of one-tenth.
+On average, for scenarios in~\cref{fig: accuracy_comp}~(c), the RL-based method is 0.074 times as accurate.
+For a fault configuration of 5 [km] by 5 [km], the RL-based approach is, on average, 0.023 times as accurate as the heuristic-based approach.
+These results demonstrate that the RL-based method offers a speed advantage at the expense of accuracy.
+Even in scenarios where the RL-based method is less accurate than the heuristic method.
+This is not surprising given the nature of the underlying numerical integration scheme, which naturally accumulates more error for larger time step sizes.

-\subsection{Proficiency}

-From the analysis of speed and accuracy, it is evident that the RL-based method generally outperforms the heuristic method in terms of speed and accuracy.
-To better understand the overall performance, we introduce a measure of proficiency.
-Here, proficiency is assessed by the multiplication of the run time ratio and the relative error ratio.
-While several proficiency measures could be applied, the chosen measure is well-suited to showcasing the balance between error and computational speed, similar to that of the chosen reward function \eqref{eq: reward}.
+\subsubsection{Proficiency}